 This section consists of comments on articles published in the Spanish Journal of Gastroenterology and are invited by the Editor or Associate Editors.
-They should be no longer than 1,500 words excluding references, 3 authors at most, no more than 25 references, an a table or figure can also be included.
+They should be no longer than 1,500 words excluding references, 3 authors at most (exceptionally 4 if adequately justified to the Editor-in-Chief), no more than 25 references, and a table or figure can also be included.
 Please provide a title page.
+The paper will be reviewed by the section's Associate Editor, and/or the Editor-in-Chief or Executive Editor.